LoopKit/loopdocs/docs/gh-actions/gh-customize.md

     * If you are building with Mac-Xcode method, you will use the same lines found in the [Prepare the Patches](#prepare-the-patches) section, but will paste them in your terminal to customize your code

 !!! warning "Submodule Instructions"
     This page has instructions to prepare branches for the Modules associated with LoopWorkspace that exactly match the current release.
-You can then edit that code and save (commit) the change to prepare your personal patch.
+You can then edit that code and save (commit) the change to **your fork** to prepare your personal patch.

+    **Please do not click on boxes that GitHub might show you that ask if you want to merge changes from your fork back to LoopKit.** These changes are for **your fork** only.
+Ignore those prompts.

     * You can often use the same patch for several releases
     * If a patch that you prepared for an older release says "patch does not apply" when you use it, you'll need to prepare a new one